 I like a mop or quill brush which are usually made of squirrel hair.
 They hold a lot of water and point well and can cover large areas with ease.
 A good size for medium size paintings is one with around 10mm diameter on the ferrule.

 Putting in small details can be easier with a smaller brush.
 I like a synthetic brush for this as they hold paint well but don’t hold too much water.
 The Escoda perla series have fabulous points and one of these can last for years.
 I have a fairly large one for detail (12) but a size 8 or 10 also works well.
+Having said that if your main brush points well you can use it for detail work as well.

 In the studio I exclusively use tube paints.
 Their soft consistency makes mixing faster and easier.
 If you have pan paints handy then please use those but I find them hard work if I need intense color.